The MRC Biostatistics Unit understands the importance of creating accessible software for putting new statistical methods into practice.

 The BUGS Project

 BUGS is a language and various software packages for Bayesian inference Using Gibbs Sampling, conceived and initially developed at the BSU.
-Throughout its 30-year life span, BUGS has been highly influential in enabling the routine use of Bayesian methods in many areas.
-You can find out more about the software at the BUGS Project pages; if you are using MultiBUGS you might want to investigate its stand-alone website.
+Throughout its life span of over 30 years, BUGS has been highly influential in enabling the routine use of Bayesian methods in many areas.

 R packages